-A Simply Sentient HUMMUS home made
+A Simply Sentient HUMMUS homemade

 Hummus from the Sensibility of Arabradition.

-In the Arab world, hummus is more than an occasional breakfast dip or appetiser.
+In the Arab world, hummus is more than an occasional breakfast dip or appetizer.
 Hummus is a staple food, a daily diet of hummus with bread and olives and olive oil is a common sight at any cafe or tea shop.
 It is a nourishing staple that is made perfected over the centuries.

-- 1 teaspoon salt
+- 1 tsp salt

-- 1 tablespoon tahini
+- 1 tbsp tahini

-- 1 teaspoon cumin powder
+- 1 tsp cumin powder

-- 1 teaspoon baking soda for cooking chickpea
+- 1 tsp baking soda

-- 1/2 cup extra virgin olive oil to blend with chickpeas
+- 1/2 cup extra-virgin olive oil

-- To garnish (optional): paprika powder and whole chickpeas, extra virgin olive oil
+- To garnish (optional): paprika powder, whole chickpeas, and extra-virgin olive oil

-The day after, remove all water and rinse chickpeas with fresh water.
+Drain out the water and rinse chickpeas with fresh water.

 While the water is boiling white foam will appear on the surface, using a spoon scoop out and discard the foam, it is mostly toxins.

-Scrape down the rest of the chunky bits of paste on the sides of blender and blend again until smooth.
+Scrape down the rest of the chunky bits of paste on the sides of the blender and blend again until smooth.

-To keep hummus consistency thin, add some of the left over (Aguafuba) liquid from chickpeas cooking water until a semi thick consistency acquired.
+To keep hummus consistency thin, add some of the leftover (Aguafuba) liquid from chickpeas cooking water until a semi-thick consistency acquired.

-Adjust the seasonings according to your taste by adding more lemon juice salt or paprika as you need.
+Adjust the seasonings according to your taste by adding more lemon juice, salt, or paprika as you need.

-Transfer hummus to a shallow bowl, pour olive oil over the hummus and garnish with whole chickpeas and a sprinkle of paprika and serve with flat bread.
+Transfer hummus to a shallow bowl, pour olive oil over the hummus, and garnish with whole chickpeas and a sprinkle of paprika and serve with flatbread.

 You can store it in a container for few weeks under 4 degrees celsius in the refrigerator.